hphelion/documentation/cli.windows.tutorials.md

 ---
 # HP Helion Public Cloud Windows PowerShell Tutorials #

-Windows Powershell has long been a widely used system administration tool, so it was a natural place to integrate with HP Helion Cloud Object Storage and Compute.
+Windows Powershell has long been a widely used system administration tool, so it was a natural place to integrate with HP Helion Public Cloud Object Storage and Compute.
 In the tutorials below, you will learn all the different ways that you can interact with the Windows PowerShell Command Line Interface (CLI).

 ## Object Storage Tutorial